 I photographed Scott Kelby on drums, with pretty much the same results,

 or maybe even worse.
-This looks like Scott is red hot mad and flipping someone the bird, and the focal point is the drum, not his face.
+This looks like Scott is Red is the first of three primary colors in an additive color model.
+The "R" in RGB.
+More hot mad and flipping someone the bird, and the focal point is the drum, not his face.
 Maybe for this shot, that is a good thing.

 The concert lighting was awesome.
 There were colorful lights and cool patterns running across everything.
 I loved how it looked in my view finder.